Ukraine during World War I: Ukraine's role in the prelude to the war

 The final factor was that by 1914, Ukrainian nationalism had matured to a point where it could significantly influence the future of the region.
-As a result of this nationalism and of the other main sources of Russo-Austrian confrontations, including Polish and Romanian lands, both empires eventually lost these disputed territories when these territories formed new, independent states according to Ivan Rudnytsky.
+According to Ivan Rudnytsky, as a result of this nationalism and of the other main sources of Russo-Austrian confrontations, including Polish and Romanian lands, both empires eventually lost these disputed territories when these territories formed new, independent states.

+Course of the war in Ukrainian lands

 Outbreak

 The Russian advance into Galicia began in August 1914.
 During the offensive, the Russian army successfully pushed the Austrians right up to the Carpathian ridge effectively capturing all of the lowland territory, and fulfilling their long aspirations of annexing the territory.

 Ukrainians were split into two separate and opposing armies.
 3.5 million fought with the Imperial Russian Army, while 250,000 fought for the Austro-Hungarian Army.
 Many Ukrainians thus ended up fighting each other.
-Also, many Ukrainian civilians suffered as armies shot and killed them after accusing them of collaborating with opposing armies (see Ukrainian Austrian internment).
+Also, many Ukrainian civilians suffered as armies shot and killed them after accusing them of collaborating with opposing armies (see Thalerhof internment camp).